molgenis/molgenis/docs/developer_documentation/ref-permissions-api.md

 ### Permission inheritance
 There are two kinds of inheritance in the permission system:
 - Users inherit permissions from their roles, and roles from their parentroles.
-- The access control list for a resource can have a parent, in that case permissions on the parent also grant permissions on the child ACL's.
+- The access control list (ACL) for a resource can have a parent, in that case permissions on the parent also grant permissions on the child ACL's.
 In the current MOLGENIS system this is the case for entity types and packages, both inherit permissions from the package in which they reside..

 ## Managing row level security
 ### Getting all resource types in the system